-This document describes the State of Connecticut Medical Partnership Plan ("Medical Benefit Plan") benefits as made available to PARTICIPATING EMPLOYERS for their employees, non-MEDICARE retirees and eligible DEPENDENTS.
-The Medical Benefit Plan is a self-funded governmental health benefit plan.
+This document describes the State of Connecticut Medical Benefit Plan ("Medical Benefit Plan") for employees, non-Medicare-eligible retirees and eligible DEPENDENTS (that are not eligible for MEDICARE).
+The Medical Benefit Plan is a self-funded governmental health benefit PLAN that is not subject to the Employee Retirement Income Security Act ("ERISA").
 This PLAN DOCUMENT explains the benefits, exclusions, limitations, terms and conditions for coverage, and the guidelines that must be followed to obtain benefits for COVERED SERVICES.
 All the defined terms used in this Plan Document are capitalized the first time they are used.
 Definitions can be found in the Glossary.